 - Lady and Vergil are both Threshold Guardians of the metaphorical sort.
 Really, the entire game actually serves as this.

-- Dragon Age: Origins: Duncan acts as the Theshold Guardian during the Joining Ritual, which tests the resolve of potential Grey Warden recruits.
+- In Dragon Age: Origins, Duncan acts as the Threshold Guardian during the Joining Ritual, which tests the resolve of potential Grey Warden recruits.
 When Ser Jory learns that this involves drinking Darkspawn blood and is potentially lethal, he foolishly draws his sword and tries to back out.
 Duncan swiftly kills him, hands the Joining Cup to the protagonist and makes it very clear that there is no turning back.

-- The Elder Scrolls IV: Oblivion: Has one in the main game in the form of Lucien Lachance, your ticket into the Dark Brotherhood, and a second in its Shivering Isles expansion, in the form of Servile Snarker / Only Sane Man Haskill.
+- Oblivion has one in the main game in the form of Lucien Lachance, your ticket into the Dark Brotherhood, and a second in its Shivering Isles expansion, in the form of Servile Snarker/Only Sane Man Haskill.
 Both these characters greet you in a conversation after passing a prerequisite for their respective factions, and offer you the archetypal choice of turning your back on them and leading a normal life or undertaking their quests.

-- The Elder Scrolls V: Skyrim: To even enter the College of Winterhold you must demonstrate to Faralda some skill in magic by casting a relatively basic spell of her request.
-If you don't have the spell at hand, she'll teach it to you for a very small price.
-Alternatively, Shouting will be enough to impress her.
-Also, gaining admittance to the Dark Brotherhood involves Astrid ordering you to kill one of three individuals she's captured and bound up at the moment (though you can also use this opportunity to kill Astrid, setting you up for the quest to destroy the Dark Brotherhood instead).
-Also, when you enter Sovngarde, you must defeat Tsun, shield-thane of Shor in order to enter the Halls of Valor.
+- Gaining admittance to the Dark Brotherhood involves Astrid ordering you to kill one of three individuals she's captured and bound up at the moment (though you can also use this opportunity to kill Astrid, setting you up for the quest to destroy the Dark Brotherhood instead).

 - God of War: In the series, many of these stand in Kratos's way, such as sacrificing a random soldier through incineration.
 Subverted Trope in that Kratos has absolutely no qualms about bashing the guardians' heads to a bloody pulp on the threshold, and then smashing the threshold itself for good measure.